Reinforcement learning with non-ergodic reward increments: robustness via ergodicity transformations: Learning an ergodicity transformation

 To estimate the function $\log(\mu^2(u))$ we plot $R(t_k)$ against $\log((R(t_{k+1})-R(t_k))^2)$.
 Then, fitting a curve represents taking the expected value.
-We use the locally estimated scatter-plot smoothing (LOESS) method~\cite{cleveland1979robust}.
+We use the locally estimated scatter-plot smoothing (LOESS) method~\citep{cleveland1979robust}.
 The reason behind estimating $\log(\mu^2(u))$ is that this guarantees $\mu^2(u)$ always to be positive, which is vital as the variance stabilizing transform requires us to take the square root.
-This approach follows the reasoning by~\cite{tibshirani1988estimating}\footnote{We provide a Python implementation of the transformation and the coin toss example at \url{https://github.com/baumanndominik/ergodic_rl}.}.
+This approach follows the reasoning by \citet{tibshirani1988estimating}.

 Having derived this transformation, we apply it to the coin toss game.
 We first collect a return trajectory with $F=1$.
 Based on this trajectory, we learn an ergodicity transformation following the steps described in this section.
 Then, we again train a PPO agent but feed it the increments of transformed returns as previously with the logarithmic transformation.
 As before, we execute the learned policy 100 times for 1000 time steps each and show rollouts for the first ten agents in \figref{fig:coin_toss_learned_trans}.
 Also with this transformation, most agents end up learning winning strategies.
 The statistics confirm this: across all 100 agents, we have a median return of around \num{17517} and an average return of around \num{956884}.
-Thus, we conclude that we can learn a suitable transformation from data, enabling PPO to learn a policy that benefits individual agents in the long run.
+Thus, we conclude that we can learn a suitable transformation from data, enabling PPO to learn a policy that benefits individual agents in the long run.\footnote{We provide a Python implementation of the transformation and the coin toss example at \url{https://github.com/baumanndominik/ergodic_rl}.}